 The throttle body has some angle sensors and other sensors installed inside of it.
 As soon as the car’s onboard computer detects a problem with the throttle body signal, it will cause the check engine light to illuminate.

-The check engine light also comes on due to several other reasons, which is why we recommend to visit an auto specialist and have the car scanned for any trouble codes when it pops up on your dashboard.
+The check engine light also comes on due to several other reasons, which is why we recommend visiting an auto specialist and having the car scanned for any trouble codes when it pops up on your dashboard.

 2. Rough Idling

-If you notice your car’s engine idle is jumping up and down and make strange sounds, it may be due to a dirty or damaged throttle body.
+If you notice your car’s engine idle is jumping up and down and making strange sounds, it may be due to a dirty or damaged throttle body.

-The car engine is most sensitive at idle, which is also where you will notice symptoms of a dirty or bad throttle body first.
+The car engine is most sensitive at idle, where you will notice symptoms of a dirty or bad throttle body first.

 3. Rough Acceleration

-The throttle body is also regulating the air-fuel mixture that is entering the engine.
-This means that a faulty throttle body can mess the air-fuel mixture up, which will cause problems when accelerating.
+The throttle body also regulates the air/fuel mixture that enters the engine.
+This means that a faulty throttle body can mess the air/fuel mixture up, which will cause problems when accelerating.

 4. Misfires

-Misfires occur either when the air-fuel mixture is very wrong or when it comes to a weak spark from the spark plug.
-It is incomplete combustion inside the combustion chamber, in other words.
+Misfires occur either when the air/fuel mixture is very wrong, or when the spark plug produces a weak spark.
+Misfires represent incomplete combustion inside the combustion chamber.

-As we told you before, a bad throttle body can mess with the air-fuel mixture, and it can also cause your engine to misfire.
-Misfires are easiest recognized as small bumps when you are revving the engine.
+As we told you before, a bad throttle body can mess with the air/fuel mixture, and it can also cause your engine to misfire.
+Misfires are easily recognized as small bumps when you are revving the engine.

 5. High RPM Idle

-A not calibrated throttle body can also cause this.
+A throttle body that isn’t calibrated can also cause this.
 You can calibrate the throttle body with most diagnostic scanners.

 6. Stalling Idle

 The throttle body can affect the RPM the other way also.
-It can cause the RPM to be so low at idle so that the engine will die.
-This is often caused when there comes a lot of soot and dirt on the throttle body flap, which will cause less air entering the engine and therefore cause a low idle RPM.
+It can cause the RPM to be so low at idle that the engine will die.
+This is often caused when there is a lot of soot and dirt on the throttle body flap, causing less air to enter the engine and, therefore, a low idle RPM.

 Usually, a throttle body cleaning and a throttle body calibration with a diagnostic tool will solve this problem.